microsoft/fluentui/packages/react-components/etc/react-components.api.md

 import { AccordionItemContextValue } from '@fluentui/react-accordion';
 import { AccordionItemContextValues } from '@fluentui/react-accordion';
 import { AccordionItemProps } from '@fluentui/react-accordion';
-import { accordionItemShorthandProps } from '@fluentui/react-accordion';
 import { AccordionItemSlots } from '@fluentui/react-accordion';
 import { AccordionItemState } from '@fluentui/react-accordion';
 import { AccordionItemValue } from '@fluentui/react-accordion';
 import { AccordionPanel } from '@fluentui/react-accordion';
 import { accordionPanelClassName } from '@fluentui/react-accordion';
 import { AccordionPanelProps } from '@fluentui/react-accordion';
-import { accordionPanelShorthandProps } from '@fluentui/react-accordion';
 import { AccordionPanelSlots } from '@fluentui/react-accordion';
 import { AccordionPanelState } from '@fluentui/react-accordion';
 import { AccordionProps } from '@fluentui/react-accordion';
-import { accordionShorthandProps } from '@fluentui/react-accordion';
 import { AccordionSlots } from '@fluentui/react-accordion';
 import { AccordionState } from '@fluentui/react-accordion';
 import { AccordionToggleData } from '@fluentui/react-accordion';